Mlaiel/iacherie/docs/architecture/LARGE_FILES_ARCHITECTURE.md

 # 📚 Large Files Architecture Documentation

 ## Overview
-This document provides architecture documentation for the largest files in the Ainflue platform (20,000+ lines), explaining their structure, purpose, and optimization strategies for 1B+ user scalability.
+This document provides architecture documentation for the largest files in the IA Chérie platform (20,000+ lines), explaining their structure, purpose, and optimization strategies for 1B+ user scalability.

 ## 🏗️ Large File Analysis